weirdbandkid-games/password-generator/README.md

 1. Open the directory in your terminal/command line.
 2. Run the command `python3 password_generator.py`

-# Want it more secure that it already is?
+# Want it more secure than it already is?
 You can just add more characters to the `chars` in `password_generator.py`.

 # Discord